 The WERT Global Prize

-The WERT Global Prize honors excellence in business journalism by a woman for work that fosters a great understanding of global business.
+The WERT Global Prize honors excellence in business journalism by a woman for work that fosters a greater understanding of global business.
 It was established in 2018 with funding by a bequest from The Women’s Economic Round Table (WERT) and has received support from the Muriel F. Siebert Foundation and the global management consulting firm McKinsey & Company.

-2023 Winner
+2024 Winner

 Past Winners